hoylabs/OpenDTU-OnBattery-docs/docs/hardware/esp32_devkit.md

     Get a version with at least 8 MB of flash memory to be able to use OTA updates.

 Versions of this board with 8 MB or more of flash memory are available, but harder to find.
-When searching for such a board by keywords, mostely ESP32-S3 boards come up.
+When searching for such a board by keywords, mostly ESP32-S3 boards come up.

 Note that Espressif offers the following ESP32-DevKitC variants: